Major CBS Show Not Airing on Sunday Night Due to VMAs

 Videos by PopCulture.com

-That being said, the same format will not continue on for the following week.
-The Emmys will be airing on Sunday, Sept.
+That being said, the same format will not continue the following week.
+The Emmys will air on Sunday, Sept.
 14, with Big Brother pre-empted once again.
 However, instead of a new episode airing that following Tuesday, only Wednesday, Sept.
-17 and Thursday, Sept.
+17, and Thursday, Sept.
 18 will be new episodes.
 At the very least, fans will be able to watch three new episodes next week.
 Four, if you include Big Brother Unlocked for Friday.

 It was announced in April that the VMAs would be airing on CBS for the first time.
 News came after the 2024 ceremony was shown on BET, BET Her, CMT, Comedy Central, Logo, MTV2, Nickelodeon, Paramount Network, Pop, TV Land, and VH1, in addition to MTV.
 It was the biggest multi-network audience in four years, with a 25% increase year-over-year.